 Start a blog – and I’m not talking about some shoddy free website such as Weebly or Blogspot.
 At the end of the day you want people to trust you enough to hand over their money so invest some of your money in a domain, web hosting, premium theme or custom web design.
-I would highly recommend that you create a self hosted WordPress website for your blog and if you need help setting this up then read this guide on how to start a blog.
+I would highly recommend that you create a self hosted WordPress website for your blog and if you need help setting this up then read this guide on how to create a blog.

 Create a landing page you need a page on your new website that will encourage people to sign up to join your email list.
 There are lots of free and premium WordPress plugins that can do this for you.
 I also recommend using MailChimp as it’s free for your first 2,000 subscribers.
 I would offer something for free in order to encourage people to sign up to your list such as an eBook or auto-responder series related to your product.